Why the list of travel essentials for women?

 That’s because this extension cord comes with two US outlets and four USB plugs.

-Therefore, we can simultaneously charge our iPhones, Amazon Fire tablets, a laptop,
+Therefore, we can simultaneously charge our iPhones, Amazon Fire tablets, a laptop, and a camera!

 Such a great way to lighten our travel load as we continue our trip and travel to Southeast Asia.

 “Getting blisters is such a joyful and intrinsically satisfying experience,” said no one ever.

 You also don’t want a heinous pair of orthopedic, velcro sneakers that make you look like a total selfie stick wielding, fanny pack toting tourist.

 Converse!
 The ultimate cute and comfortable travel walking shoes!

 Not only is this iconic brand perfect for men and women of all ages (talk about a cross-generational fashion icon), but they are also comfy, come in a variety of awesome colors, and can easily slip on and off (perfect for battling the perils of airport security).